Love, That's an Understatement

 Love, That's an Understatement (ひかえめに言っても、これは愛, Hikaeme ni Ittemo, Kore wa Ai) is a Japanese manga series written and illustrated by Fujimomo.
 It began serialization in Kodansha's shōjo manga magazine Dessert in July 2021.

+Synopsis

+Risa Amakawa is a self-reliant and independent girl who is unable to rely on others.
+One day, when she helps the delinquent Zen Ohira out of trouble, Zen wants to repay her to which she refuses.
+As the two continue to meet, Risa's feelings about self-reliance slowly start to change.

 Publication

 Written and illustrated by Fujimomo, Love, That's an Understatement began serialization in Kodansha's shōjo manga magazine Dessert on July 26, 2021.
-Its chapters have been collected into seven tankōbon volumes as of June 2025.
+Its chapters have been collected into nine tankōbon volumes as of June 2026.

 The series is licensed digitally in English by Kodansha USA.